jawher/jawher.me/content/2014-03-21-using-xcode-avr-c.md

 * Build: performs a clean build
 * Upload: performs the upload the the target MCU
 * Clean
 * Index: this target makes it possible for XCode to parse, index and verify your program, in addition to the auto-complete.
+You shouldn't have to use this target

 Here's a screenshot of the auto-complete in action: